The Brookdale Department of Geriatrics and Palliative Medicine

 We also offer a palliative medicine fellowship for physicians who wish to combine training in a subspecialty of internal medicine with palliative care which focuses on relieving pain, managing symptoms, and spotting and reducing medication side effects.
-Mount Sinai’s Lillian and Benjamin Hertzberg Palliative Care Institute improves health care for people of any age facing serious illness and helps patients and their families navigate the complexities of illness.
-The Palliative Care Consult team, available to all patients admitted to The Mount Sinai Medical Center, is an interdisciplinary team of physicians, nurses, social workers, and massage therapists specializing in palliative care.
+Mount Sinai’s Lilian and Benjamin Hertzberg Palliative Care Institute improves health care for people of any age facing serious illness and helps patients and their families navigate the complexities of illness.
+The Palliative Care Consult team, available to all patients admitted to The Mount Sinai Health System, is an interdisciplinary team of physicians, nurses, social workers, and massage therapists specializing in palliative care.
 The team works with patients and their primary care doctors to develop a continuity of care plan.

 Our Center to Advance Palliative Care is a national organization dedicated to increasing the availability of quality palliative care services for all people facing serious illness.
 The center provides health care professionals with the tools, training, and technical assistance necessary to start and sustain palliative care programs in hospitals and other health care settings.
 It is the leading resource for palliative care program development, including the Palliative Care Leadership Centers — which constitute a major international training and mentoring initiative.